pgbarletta/locuaz/docs/source/tutorialligand.rst

         Figure 1: our starting complex, a tirosol molecule docked to a nanobody.

-As usual, activate your locuaz environment and get the `necessary files`_
+As usual, activate your locuaz environment and get the `necessary files`_.

 .. _necessary files: https://github.com/pgbarletta/locuaz/tree/main/examples/ligand_tutorial

 Necessary files
 ----------------
-As always we're going to need a starting PDB and as in :ref:`tutorialtleap:Tutorial: running a simple optimization`, we'll also need a set of tleap related files in order to rebuild the topology of our system after each mutation.
+As always we're going to need a starting PDB and as in :ref:`tutorialtleap:Tutorial: using Tleap topologies`, we'll also need a set of tleap related files in order to rebuild the topology of our system after each mutation.

 1. ``tir.pdb``: the PDB file of the pre-equilibrated complex.
-As usual, target chains go first, also, remember that since we are using *Tleap* residues should be numbered on a continuous progression.
+As usual, target chains go first, also, remember that since we are using *Tleap*, residues should be numbered on a continuous progression.
 2. ``tleap``: *Tleap* dir with the script to build the topology of the system each time a mutation is performed.
    Remember to avoid solvating and creating a box in this file, since the solvent will already be present.
 Another thing to notice is the usage of ``addions``.